 The first time I had Tacodeli breakfast tacos was at the farmers’ market stand at Sunset Valley.
 I ordered a beans, papas, and cheese and was totally and completely weirded-out by having gummy mashed potatoes instead of the standard griddled chunks.
 But you know what?
 It grew on me.
 It got to the point where I craved that weird soft squishy taco with it’s pasty potatoes and beans.
 And the salsas are honestly wonderful.
 Each one a shining example of its class.
 Everything’s soft at Tacodeli.
 The tortillas aren’t griddled- they’re warm and pliable with a waxy sheen.
 The eggs are light and fluffy.
 The beans, potatoes, even the chips in the migas- everything could be enjoyed just as much by a toothless individual.
 There is not a lot of textural variation.
-Even so, the chorizo taco I ate there might have been my favorite of all the dozen-plus-one places I tried this month.
+Even so, the chorizo taco I ate there might have been my favorite of all the dozen-plus-one places I tried in my first round of testing last year.
 It’s scooped on top of your soft pile of eggs with an ice cream scoop, and is so saucy and moist it felt a little like eating a sloppy joe.
 It’s got way more acid than other versions around town, vinegary, and it has a warm lingering heat that you don’t get from most chorizos.
-They’ve got options, delicious ones, for every dietary restriction under the sun, the salsas are good, the fillings are good, the staff is great, the tortillas are not, and taken all together I like Tacodeli.
-Do you want to punch me in the face?
+They’ve got options, delicious ones, for every dietary restriction under the sun, the salsas are good, the fillings are good, the staff is great, the tortillas are not, and taken all together I like Tacodeli and I don’t care who knows it.

 Highlights: salsas, vinegar-y chorizo, options for those with dietary restrictions, soft and gummy mashed potatoes (if you’ve acquired a taste for that sort of thing)